trailofbits/testing-handbook/content/docs/languages/rust/80-supply-chain-analysis.md

 The `cargo-vet` failure shown above means the `regex-syntax` crate is "not safe for deployment," but there is an available audit for an older version of the crate.

-There are some [preconfigured auditors](https://raw.githubusercontent.com/bholley/cargo-vet/main/registry.toml), and [more can be imported](https://mozilla.github.io/cargo-vet/importing-audits.html).
+There are some [preconfigured auditors](https://github.com/mozilla/cargo-vet/blob/main/registry.toml), and [more can be imported](https://mozilla.github.io/cargo-vet/importing-audits.html).
 We recommend adding the following:

 * [`rust-crate-audits`](https://github.com/google/rust-crate-audits): A collection of Google’s audits
 * [`bytecodealliance/wasmtime`](https://github.com/bytecodealliance/wasmtime/blob/main/supply-chain/audits.toml)

 ### [cargo-crev](https://github.com/crev-dev/cargo-crev)

-The tool is another tool for distributed code reviews.
+Yet another tool for distributed code reviews.

 ```sh
 $ cargo crev verify --show-all